KARA's new album - Some Other Shore - out now

 The band's dedicated website: www.karafolkband.com

-Daria's band KARA features Ben Honey on guitar, Phil Underwood on melodeon (formerly Gary Holbrook on accordion), and Kate Rouse on hammered dulcimer.
+Daria's band KARA features Pete Morton on guitar (formerly Ben Honey), Phil Underwood on melodeon (formerly Gary Holbrook on accordion), and Kate Rouse on hammered dulcimer.

 "A stunning new British band who should be huge" (Dai Jeffries, R2 Magazine)